1607 Bristol Channel floods

-The Bristol Channel floods of 30 January 1607 drowned many people and destroyed a large amount of farmland and livestock during a flood in the Bristol Channel area of the UK.
-The known tide heights, probable weather, extent and depth of flooding, and coastal flooding elsewhere in the UK on the same day all point to the cause being a storm surge rather than a tsunami.
+The Bristol Channel floods of 30 January 1607 drowned many people and destroyed a large amount of farmland and livestock during a flood in the Bristol Channel.
+The known tide heights, probable weather, extent and depth of flooding, and coastal flooding elsewhere in the British Isles on the same day all point to the cause being a storm surge rather than a tsunami.

 Description

-On 30 January 1607, around noon, the coasts of the Bristol Channel suffered from unexpectedly high floodings that broke the coastal defences in several places.
-Low-lying places in Devon, Somerset, Gloucestershire, and South Wales were flooded.
+On 30 January 1606-1607, around noon, the coasts of the Bristol Channel and Severn Estuary experienced coastal and tidal flooding in many counties.
+Pre-dating any modern flood defence construction low-lying land in Devon, Somerset, Gloucestershire, and across South Wales was flooded.
 The devastation was particularly severe on the Welsh side, extending from Laugharne in Carmarthenshire to above Chepstow in Monmouthshire.
 Cardiff was the most badly affected town, with the foundations of St Mary's Church destroyed.

-It is estimated that 2,000 or more people were drowned, houses and villages were swept away, an estimated 200 sqmi of farmland inundated, and livestock destroyed, wrecking the local economy along the coasts of the Bristol Channel and Severn Estuary.
+The impact was extensive: it is estimated that 2,000 or more people were drowned; houses and villages were swept away; and an estimated 200 sqmi of farmland and livestock were destroyed.
+Along the coasts of the Bristol Channel and Severn Estuary, local economies suffered greatly as a result of the flooding.

 The coast of Devon and the Somerset Levels as far inland as Glastonbury Tor, 14 mi from the coast, were also affected.
 The sea wall at Burnham-on-Sea gave way, and the water flowed over the low-lying levels and moors.

 Thirty villages in Somerset were affected, including Brean which was "swallowed up" and where seven out of the nine houses were destroyed with 26 of the inhabitants dying.
 For ten days the Church of All Saints at Kingston Seymour, near Weston-super-Mare, was filled with water to a depth of 5 ft.
-A chiselled mark remains showing that the maximum height of the water was 7.74 metres (25 feet 5 inches) above sea level.
+A chiselled mark remains showing that the maximum height of the water was 7.74 metres (25 feet 5 inches) above Ordnance Datum.

 Contemporary accounts of the flood were written by people such as the Puritan pamphleteer, William Jones:

 Cause

-The flooding is thought to have been caused by an exceptional tide combined with severe weather.
+The flooding is thought to have been caused by a high astronomical spring tide combined with severe weather, namely low atmospheric pressure bringing strong winds and a storm surge.
 The spring tide in the Bristol Channel on 30 January 1607 reached a height of 7.86 m.
 This occurred in combination with a severe south-westerly gale with peak winds measured at Barnstaple from 3am to noon, and coastal flooding in East Anglia at night on the 30th, both of which are consistent with a storm tracking eastwards.
-It has been demonstrated that the tide and weather event that occurred on this date were capable of generating a surge consistent with the observed inundation.
+It has been demonstrated that the tide and weather event that occurred on this date were capable of generating a storm surge consistent with the observed inundation.